Find Affordable College Courses

 Bellevue, NE

-Bellevue University did quite well in this year’s ranking of the most popular online places for public health students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the large suburb of Bellevue, Bellevue University is a private not-for-profit school with a large student population.
+Bellevue University ranked #7 on this year’s Most Popular Online Public Health Bachelor’s Degree Schools in the Plains States Region list.
+Located in the suburb of Bellevue, Bellevue University is a private not-for-profit school with a large student population.

 Full Public Health at Bellevue University Report